Manage Log Timestamps with Edge Delta

 Consider the following log:

-Bear in mind, local time in this example is UTC+2.
-Nevertheless, the timestamps shows a time difference of 0.347969 seconds.
-While this may seem like a trivial difference, it could result in logs being viewed out of order in Log Search when sorted by timestamp (UTC+2).
+When corrected for timezone, the timestamps shows a time difference of 10.33 seconds.
+While this may seem like a trivial difference, it could result in logs being viewed out of order in Log Search when sorted by timestamp.
 This could make it more difficult to determine the root cause of issues highlighted by the logs.

 If this is an issue for your environment, consider transforming the item["timestamp"] to match the item["body"] timestamp using a Log Transform node, which is configured using CEL macros.